paolini99/Multi-Threaded-Computational-Server-with-Statistical-Tracking/README.md

 # Multi-Threaded-Computational-Server-with-Statistical-Tracking
 The program implements a multi-threaded server that manages client connections, processes computation requests, and provides real-time statistics.
-Below is an explanation of how the program works and its main components:
+Below is an explanation of how the program works and its main components.
+Additionally, part of the code, specifically the implementation of the classes in the `it.units.project.expression` package, was provided by the university professor as a base for this project.

 ### 1. Server Startup
 The program begins with the `Main` class, which serves as the server's entry point.
 When the user starts the server by providing a port as an argument, the server begins listening for incoming connections on that port.